Women's Art Association of Canada: Early years

 The first branches after the 1892 incorporation in Toronto were founded in Winnipeg, London, Ontario, and Montreal.

 The Hamilton, branch was established in 1894.

 Late in 1893 the WAAC became the first women's organization to affiliate with the National Council of Women of Canada, which had been founded on the initiative of Lady Aberdeen, wife of the Governor General of Canada from 1893 to 1898.

 The WAAC elected Lady Aberdeen as patron.
-(Note: The WAAC and the National Council of Women of Canada were among a number of Women's organizations founded around this time and run by exceptionally capable women, others being the Imperial Order of the Daughters of the Empire (IODE), the Young Women's Christian Association (YWCA), the Girls' Friendly Society of Canada, the Dominion Women's Enfranchisement Association, Women's Institutes and the Woman's Christian Temperance Union (WCTU).)
+(Note: The WAAC and the National Council of Women of Canada were among a number of Women's organizations founded around this time and run by exceptionally capable women, others being the Imperial Order Daughters of the Empire (IODE), the Young Women's Christian Association (YWCA), the Girls' Friendly Society of Canada, the Dominion Women's Enfranchisement Association, Women's Institutes and the Woman's Christian Temperance Union (WCTU).)

 This established a tradition that has been followed since then by all the wives of Governors General.

 Florence Deeks, who in 1912 prepared a "historical sketch" of the early years of the association, seems likely to have joined in the mid-1890s.

 The group held thirteen annual exhibitions from 1889 to 1901, and occasional loan exhibitions after that.

 The catalogues for the early exhibitions include paintings and sketches by members, and works on loan from private collections.
 Often there were also handicrafts made by members.
 In the 1900 exhibition there were oil and watercolour paintings, pastel drawings, designs, miniatures and 112 handicraft items.
 There was also a loan exhibit that showed decorative art from many different places and ages.
 The catalogue said these specimens were intended to show "the possibilities open to women of artistic bent".